bitnami/bitnami-docker-nginx/README.md

 # Hosting a static website

 This NGINX Open Source image exposes a volume at `/app`.
-Content mounted here is served by the default catch-all virtual host.
+Content mounted here is served by the default catch-all server block.

 ```bash
 $ docker run -v /path/to/app:/app bitnami/nginx:latest